Ensemble Health Partners

-As hospitals and health systems continue to face financial headwinds from rapidly rising expenses, workforce challenges and stagnant reimbursement rates, healthcare leaders are turning to their managed care departments as a critical line of defense against avoidable payor pressure.
+As hospitals and health systems continue to face financial headwinds from rapidly rising expenses, workforce challenges and stagnant reimbursement rates, healthcare leaders are turning to their managed care departments as a critical line of defense against avoidable payer pressure.

 1. Find the gaps in your current contracts.